tofu-tf/tofu/docs/concurrent-makeref.md

 }
 ```

 In fact, mutable content modifying is a side effect.
 Creating of mutable reference itself is a side effect too.
-Sometime we w
-Ref helps to solve by offering some method to create instance which takes one or two type parameters as effect constructors.
+Sometimes Ref helps to solve by offering some method to create instance which takes one or two type parameters as effect constructors.
-Althought, this methods needs to given Sync instances for our effects.
+Although, this method needs to be given Sync instances for our effects.

 ## Tofu: MakeRef